 Map of Bali Botanic Garden (Kebun Raya Bali) - Bedugul, Bali, Indonesia

-Location and Map of Bali Botanic Garden (Kebun Raya Bali) powered by Google Maps
+Find the location and map of Bali Botanic Garden (Kebun Raya Bali) in Google Maps

 Reference : Official Site Bali Botanic Garden

 Permalink : Bali Botanic Garden - Bedugul Bali, Indonesia Tourist Attraction | Bali Glory